 Never use an open flame from a match or lighter to test the smoke alarm; you may accidentally ignite and set fire to the smoke alarm and your RV.
 If the smoke alarm does not test properly, replace it immediately.

-Typical combination carbon monoxide (CO)/propane alarm.
+Typical carbon monoxide (CO) alarm and label.